khe817/zencart_simple_mvc_admin_module/readme.txt

 ===================
 DESCRIPTION
 ===================
-Simple View-Controller admin module framework with routers, controllers, and views packaged in one folder for clean & quick development.
+Simple Model-View-Controller admin module framework with routers, models, controllers, and views packaged in one folder for clean & quick development.